RANGER: A Monocular Zero-Shot Semantic Navigation Framework through Visual Contextual Adaptation: Related Work

 \textbf{Monocular 3D Reconstruction.} Monocular 3D reconstruction methods have made notable progress recently in enabling the building of 3D maps from single camera inputs.
 Techniques such as MASt3R~\cite{leroy2024grounding}, Dust3R~\cite{wang2024dust3r}, Fast3R~\cite{yang2025fast3r}, VGGT~\cite{wang2025vggt}, MASt3R-SLAM~\cite{murai2025mast3r-slam}, and VGGT-SLAM~\cite{vggt-slam} have contributed significantly to this field.
 However, these methods often rely on passive reconstruction, where the trajectory is pre-collected and does not involve active perception or exploration.
 This restricts the system’s ability to adapt to dynamic environments and limits its exploration capabilities.
-Unlike these systems, we aim to incorporate more active, adaptive learning to improve the navigation process without relying on pre-collected trajectories.
+In contrast, our approach tightly integrates incremental monocular 3D reconstruction with active semantic exploration to enable autonomous navigation.

-\textbf{In-Context Learning.} In-context learning (ICL), first demonstrated in large language models \cite{brown2020language}, allows models to perform tasks by leveraging a few examples provided in the input context, without requiring task-specific retraining.
-ICL has been successfully applied to a variety of tasks, including natural language understanding and object recognition.
+\textbf{In-Context Learning.} In-context learning (ICL)~\cite{brown2020language} allows models to perform tasks by leveraging a few examples provided in the input context, without requiring task-specific retraining.
 Recent work has extended this idea to robotics, where robots are trained to perform navigation tasks based on contextual information, such as video or textual prompts.
-For example, several works have used context from videos or previous maps to train navigation models \cite{zhou2024nolo}.
-However, these methods often require the target object to appear in the context, which severely limits their practical application, especially in situations where the object is not visible in the initial context.
+For example, several works have used context from videos or previous maps to train navigation models \cite{zhou2025nolo}.
+However, these methods often require the target object to appear in the context, which severely limits their practical application, especially when the object is not initially visible.
 In contrast, our approach does not require the target object to appear, even in the collected offline video.
-Instead, it enables robots to decide whether to continue exploring or exploit the knowledge contained in the offline video to complete the navigation task.
-This adaptive approach makes \projname\ more versatile, allowing it to handle a broader range of navigation scenarios without the need for predefined object categories or fine-tuning.
+Instead, our approach enables robots to adaptively decide whether to continue exploring or exploit the knowledge contained in the offline video, remaining fully functional even without any prior visual context.
+This adaptive approach makes \projname\ more versatile, allowing it to handle a broader range of navigation scenarios.